isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     ???

-**Exception**: Use unsigned types if you really want modulo arithmetic.
+**Exception**: Use signed types if you really want modulo arithmetic.

 ##### Enforcement

 ???

-### <a name="Res-signed"></a>ES.102: Used signed types for arithmetic
+### <a name="Res-signed"></a>ES.102: Use signed types for arithmetic

 ##### Reason

-Unsigned types support bit manipulation without surprises from sign bits.
+Signed types support modulo arithmetic without surprises from lack of sign bits.

 ##### Example

     ???

-**Exception**: Use unsigned types if you really want modulo arithmetic.
+**Exception**: Use unsigned types if you really want bit manipulation.

 ##### Enforcement